Bandwidth/ap-docs/methods/restApi.md

 ## Conventions
 Some of the URLs in this documentation contain placeholders for values that your API client program must provide.
 These placeholders are shown in curly braces, like {this}.
 When you construct the URL to access these resources, replace those placeholders with the values you want to use.

-## Follow along with Postman

-ℹ️ Fill in your Bandwidth API Credentials here to get a customized postman environment ℹ️

-!INCLUDE "includeRestPostman.html"

 ## REST API Reference Index

 | Resource                                                              | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                        |